DavidK0/LLaVA-PIM/README.md

 Both the batched and non-batched versions have long and short sub-version.
 'Long' refers to the fact that the prompts will always include answers to previously asked questions.
 'Short' refers to the fact the those prompts will be shortened to just the current question.
 By default the long version is used, and there is no argument for changing it.

 # Evaluation
-In this section I will show how well the system performs by showing evauliation metrics, and compare it to arcface.

-(It gets it right about 75% of the time.)
+This system picks the correct pl candidate 75% of the time.

 # Improvements
 In this section I will consider possible improvements to the system and other things to consider.
 1. Having a 'confidence score' would allow the system to avoid using product descriptions for poorly faced items as reference descriptions.
-2. If the model were better at determining which face it is looking at (it is currently bad at this), then
+2. If the model were better at determining which face it is looking at (it is currently bad at this), then we could model/describe the faces seperately
-3. Using scene text recognition (YOLO)
+3. Reduced STR hallucinations (by using eg. CogVLM) would help a lot